shithi30/Churn_Prediction_NeuralNets/README.md

 - Will a merchant's activity decline by >=30% soon?
 - Will the merchant soon be investing lesser time on TK?

-NN models developed at TK have answered these questions with 80% to 90% accuracy.
+NN models developed at TK have answered these questions with a highest ~89% accuracy.
 After prediction, results were written on warehouse-tables, and business decisions were executed duly based on the output.
 Since merchants enter their financial data (cash/credit sales, returns, cashbox txns) in TK-app, the NNs also helped TallyKhata Digital Credit (TKDC) team to make decisions on merchants' credit-worthiness.